exponea/exponea-ios-sdk/Documentation/TRACK.md

   It's possible to set values in the [ExponeaConfiguration](../Documentation/CONFIG.md) to be sent in every tracking event.
 Notice that those values will be overwritten if the tracking event has properties with the same key name.

+  > Once Exponea is configured, you can also change default properties setting `Exponea.shared.defaultProperties`.

+## 🔍 Tracking special events

 ### Track Session Start

 ``` swift